sanand0/til/llms.md

 ## Aug 2025

+- 05 Aug 2025.
+Typed languages are better suited for vibe coding.
+This will likely lead to the growth of typed languages (TypeScript, Rust, Go) but also of typing in untyped languages (e.g. Python) [#](https://solmaz.io/typed-languages-are-better-suited-for-vibecoding)
 - 04 Aug 2025.
 Models' ability to orchestrate longer workflows will improve.
 Factor that into your application design.
 Claude Code can already handle over 70 tasks in a workflow
 - 04 Aug 2025.
 What happens when LLMs play Chinese Whispers / the [Telephone Game](https://en.wikipedia.org/wiki/Telephone_game)?
 Here are learnings.
 [ChatGPT](https://chatgpt.com/share/68904271-6d10-800c-9084-8ae28668df92)
   - Drift increases faster than linear with hops.